 2. Most underrated airline credit card: Alaska Airlines Visa Signature® card

-Why it’s a great airlines card: New cardholders can benefit from the ability to get 40,000 bonus miles after you make $2,000 or more in purchases within the first 90 days of your account opening, plus alaska's famous companion fare from $121 ($99 fare plus taxes and fees from just $22) with this offer.
-After the first year, the companion fare rises to $121 ($99 base fare plus taxes and fees from $22), which can still represent substantial savings over a full fare price when traveling with a friend or family member.
+Why it’s a great airlines card: New cardholders can benefit from the ability to Get a $100 statement credit, 40,000 bonus miles and Alaska's Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from just $22) after you make $2,000 or more in purchases within the first 90 days of opening your account.
 In addition, cardholders are allowed a free checked bag for up to six other travelers on the same reservation — this is often limited to one to four other travelers by other airline cards.
 Other perks include a higher-than-average earnings rate on Alaska Airlines purchases — Earn 3 miles for every $1 spent directly on Alaska Airlines purchases.
 Earn 1 mile for every $1 spent on all other purchases.

 What also makes this card valuable to travelers is its global partner airlines, including American Airlines, British Airways and Aer Lingus, among others.
 The airline has an extensive number of U.S. destinations, however, and has a lower-than-average annual fee of $75 compared with other airline cards.